 Primal Kitchen is a company that makes Paleo-friendly foods.
 The Paleo and keto diets overlap in that they don't allow processed sugars and carbohydrates.
-This dressing uses avocado oil and organic coconut to create a healthy take on traditional Caeser.
+This salad dressing uses avocado oil and organic coconut to create a healthy take on traditional Caesar.
 It only has 1 gram of carbs per serving.

 7. Basil Mint Vinaigrette

 For a salad dressing that can only be described as refreshing, look no further than the basil and mint vinaigrette by Kim from Low Carb Maven.
-This is a dressing that sounds delicious on salads, as a marinade, or as a dipping sauce.
+This is a dressing that sounds delicious for everything from salads to marinades to dipping sauces.
 Click on the link to see the full, detailed recipe (you won't regret it—this one sounds so good).